fcttechnologies/TranscriptionStudio/README.md

 # backend/app/config.py
 OUTPUT_DIR = Path.home() / "Documents" / "SummarizedVideos"
 TEMP_DIR = Path("/tmp") / "summarizevideosapp"
-WHISPER_MODEL = Path.home() / "models" / "ggml-base.en.bin"
+WHISPER_MODEL_NAME = "base.en"
 OLLAMA_MODEL = "gemma3:12b"

-YT_DLP = "/opt/homebrew/bin/yt-dlp"
-WHISPER_CLI = "/opt/homebrew/bin/whisper-cli"
 OLLAMA = "/usr/local/bin/ollama"
 ```

 ### Adjusting folders or binaries
-- Edit the variables above directly if you change output/temp directories, Whisper model path, Ollama model name, or the `yt-dlp`/`whisper-cli`/`ollama` binary paths.
+- Edit the variables above directly if you change output/temp directories, or the `ollama` binary path.
 - Keep the `Path(...)` wrappers so directories are created automatically.
 - On Intel macOS, Homebrew binaries may live in `/usr/local/bin`; update the strings if needed.
-- If your Whisper/Ollama models live elsewhere, update the absolute paths so the backend can find them.
+- `WHISPER_MODEL_NAME` can be changed to other Whisper model sizes (e.g., "medium", "large").
 - If you prefer environment variables, point the plist to a small shell script that exports them before launching `uvicorn`.

 ### Verifying your binaries
-- `which python3.12`, `which uvicorn`, `which yt-dlp`, `which whisper-cli`, and `which ollama` should match what is in `backend/app/config.py` and the plist.
+- `which python3`, `which uvicorn`, and `which ollama` should match what is in `backend/app/config.py` and the plist.
 - If you use a different Python version/venv, update both the plist `ProgramArguments` and the `pip install` step to match.
 - When changing the port or host, update both the plist and wherever you visit the UI (e.g., `http://localhost:9000`).